Lumbar Radiculopathy (Sciatica): Causes, Diagnosis, and Treatment

 Schedule Your Treatment Today

 Lumbar radiculopathy, or sciatica, is a complex condition with potentially serious consequences if left untreated.
 Early recognition and intervention are key to preventing long-term disability.
 A multidisciplinary approach, combining medical management, physical therapy, and possibly surgical intervention, offers the best outcomes for most people.
-At Compass Pain and Wellness, we offer comprehensive care to treat lumbar radiculopathy from all angles to help you overcome pain and restore your function.
-Schedule a consultation with us today to start the process of diagnosis, treatment, and recovery.

 Schedule Your Treatment